qyz-thu/404-Scholar-Search/README.md

 # 404-Scholar-Search
 This is the front end of the team project in SOA

-We use Vue CLI to set up local host.
+The web page is currently available on 123.57.231.102:8000.

-To start, use following instructions:
+If you want to set up local host on your own device, use following instructions:

     cd search
     npm run dev